 |Advanced||Energy Star 85||Carbon neutral|

 The energy target-setting tool is designed to help calculate incremental reduction targets, based on the assumption of a linear reduction trend.
-However, reduction paths are not always linear so the incremental targets are intended to serve as a guide.
+However, because reduction paths are not always linear, the incremental targets are intended to serve as a guide.
 Use this tool as a quick reference for incremental reduction targets that are necessary to progress toward the long-term 2050 goal.
 [The baseline of a current Energy Star building with a rating of 50 represents the current average for similar buildings (type and size) in the same region; this is shown as the benchmark in the graph below.]

 Instructions for using the Energy Target-Setting Tool:

-- Enroll in the EPA Portfolio Manager by using the Energy Star Benchmarking Starter Kit.
+- Enroll in EPA Portfolio Manager by using the Energy Star Benchmarking Starter Kit.

-- Enter your utility consumption data to determine your facility's Energy Star rating and ï¿½source energy usage intensity in kBTU/SF.
+- Enter your utility consumption data to determine your facility's Energy Star rating and source energy use intensity in kBtu/SF.

-- For use as a benchmark, determine the baseline energy usage intensity for similar facilities in your region by using Energy Starï¿½s Target Finder Tool for a building with a target rating of 50.
+- For use as a benchmark, determine the baseline energy use intensity for similar facilities in your region by using the Energy Star Target Finder tool for a building with a target rating of 50.
 This is achieved by entering the following information:

 - Select your space type in Facility Characteristics.

-- For an acute care hospital, enter gross floor area, number of licensed beds, maximum number of floors, and if tertiary care is provided in the facility.
+- For an acute care hospital, enter gross floor area, number of licensed beds, maximum number of floors, and whether tertiary care is provided in the facility.